Second Harvest Food Bank Legacy Society

-Bequests – One of the easiest and simplest ways to make a planned gift to Second Harvest Food Bank of Northwest NC is by leaving the bequest in your Will.
-There are several ways you can do this.
-You can (1) give a specific amount of money; (2) give a specific item of property; or (3) give a specified percentage of the residue of your estate (the residue of your estate is that which is left over after all specific gifts have been made, whether charitable or non-charitable).
+Bequests – A will is the cornerstone document of your estate planning; one of the most important legal documents and one of the easiest and simplest ways to make a planned gift to Second Harvest Food Bank of Northwest NC.
+There are several ways you can leave a bequest.
+You can (1) give a specific amount of money; (2) give a specific item of property or (3) give a specified percentage of the residue of your estate (the residue of your estate is that which is left over after all specific gifts have been made, whether charitable or non-charitable).

 Gifts of Life Insurance – A gift of life insurance entitles you to a tax deduction equal to your cost basis in the policy or its replacement cost, whichever is less.